Nick689/CustomPOS/Readme.md

 ##Performance
 Heavy loads are not yet tested.
-On i7-4770K server, MySQL is responding well with 5 users connected.
+MySQL is responding well on a i7-4770K server with 5 users connected.
-I'm planning to move it on a i5-6260U + nvmeSSD.
 There is 1 or 2 seconds lag in client printing functions.